tonethar/IGME-330-Master/notes/text-1.md

 ## I. Six ways to load text

 - Let's look at multiple ways the user can load text into our app
-- We won't need to use all of these text loading methods today - this code is a resource - "start code" - that we will come back to over the next few weeks

 <a id="I-A"></a>